Wearable Software for Schools

 Working with Jen, we reached consensus early on that target heart rates were the ideal metric to measure child activity.
 Starting from that premise, we got to work.

 The technology we built integrates a cloud-based database, proprietary software installed on school PCs, and kid-sized wireless heart rate monitors.
-Even though it’s pretty sophisticated on the back end, at Jen’s insistence, we made it very easy and fun to use on the front end, for both the kids and their teachers.
+Though highly sophisticated on the back end, the program has a kid and teacher-friendly interface, making it a more than suitable a suite of software for schools.

-During P.E. class, teachers can see which kids need help and encouragement to reach their target heart rates.
+With wearable software for every student, teachers can see which kids need help and encouragement to reach their target heart rates during P.E. class.
 After class, the monitoring data is uploaded to the database, creating snapshots of each child’s fitness progress over time.

 And it’s working.
 The school districts pilot-testing the system saw great results.
-Now more Texas schools have adopted it, and Jen is fielding inquiries from school districts across the country.
-From one small idea and a lot of hard work and ingenuity, the battle against childhood obesity has been joined.
+Now, more Texas schools have adopted it, and Jen is fielding inquiries from school districts across the country.
+From one small idea and a lot of hard work and ingenuity, the battle against childhood obesity has taken a turn for the better.

-By trusting that technology could bring a great idea to life, Jen took Interactive Health Technologies from a one-woman business to an emerging player in the fight against childhood obesity.
-The system we built is the linchpin of her business, promoting a social good in a viable model:
+Trusting that technology could bring a great idea to life, Jen took Interactive Health Technologies from a one-woman business to an emerging player in the fight against childhood obesity.
+We came alongside her vision to empower kids and teachers with software for schools.
+The system we built is the linchpin of her business, promoting social good in a viable model:

 Cloud-based data collection delivers easy scalability as more schools sign on